bmc0/dsp/README.md

 	input_channels=1
 	output_channels=1
 	LC_NUMERIC=C
+	[effects_chain]
-	effects_chain=gain -3 lowshelf 100 1s +3 @/path/to/eq_file
+	gain -3 lowshelf 100 1s +3
+	@/path/to/eq_file

-Relative file paths in the `effects_chain` line are relative to the directory in which the configuration file resides.
+Relative file paths in the effects chain are relative to the directory in which the configuration file resides.

 The loglevel can be set to `VERBOSE`, `NORMAL`, or `SILENT` through the `LADSPA_DSP_LOGLEVEL` environment variable.